Affiche Rouge: Background

 In the spring of 1944, the Vichy authorities launched a propaganda campaign, designed to discredit the Manouchian Group and defuse public anger over their execution.
 They created a poster, which became known as Affiche Rouge, due to its red background.
 It featured ten men of the group, with nationality, surnames, photos and descriptions of their crimes; the Germans distributed an estimated 15,000 copies of the poster.

 Along with these posters, the Germans handed out flyers that claimed the Resistance was headed by foreigners, Jews, unemployed people, and criminals; the campaign characterized the Resistance as a "foreigners' conspiracy against French life and the sovereignty of France":

-"Si des Français pillent, volent, sabotent et tuent...

-Ce sont toujours des étrangers qui les commandent.

-Ce sont toujours des chômeurs et des criminels professionnels qui exécutent.

-Ce sont toujours des juifs qui les inspirent.

-C’est l’armée du crime contre la France.

-Le banditisme n’est pas l’expression du Patriotisme blessé, c’est le complot étranger contre la vie des Français et contre la souveraineté de la France."